mleoking/PhET/phet-installer/new-automated/Installer-Resources/Install-Path/readme.txt

-Mac Note: Many of our simulations are written in Java, and require Mac OS 10.2 or higher.
-Some simulations run slowly on the Mac Java Virtual Machine, and some do not run at all, due to differences in the Mac implementation of Java.
+Mac Note: Many of our simulations are written in Java, and require OS X 10.4 or higher.
+Older versions of OS X may not exhibit problems with some simulations.

+Linux/Mac Note: Shortcuts are not created for these platforms.
+In order to view the website, please manually open the 'index.html' file in the /new/ folder of the installation directory.